 That story gets filed in the category of accumulating deaths due to drug violence.
-But the news that cartel spies had infiltrated the highest levels of the Mexican government is more ominous, particularly when America is about to send hundreds of millions of dollars in aid to Mexico City to help with its internal policing, aka the Merida Initiative
+But the news that cartel spies had infiltrated the highest levels of the Mexican government is more ominous, particularly when America is about to send hundreds of millions of dollars in aid to Mexico City to help with its internal policing, aka the Merida Initiative.

-While on the subject of rampant intelligence corruption, there is this item: Mexican officials held for selling intel to drug cartels
+Members of an elite Mexican anti-drug unit passed information to a drug cartel in exchange for thousands of dollars, prosecutors say.While on the subject of rampant intelligence corruption, there is this item: Mexican officials held for selling intel to drug cartels.

 "Thirty-five public officials have been pulled out of the SIEDO (elite anti-organized crime unit) as well as other support staff.
 The process of the cleaning up and revision of staff and proceedings will continue in a permanent manner," Eduardo Medina Mora told a news conference.